Devb0mb, The Reader

 [Idea in the pipeline but not my main focus]

-The Mystery of the Mountain follows the adventure the protagonist takes to discover why strange things are beginning to happen in the Pine Mountain range, and why it feels familiar to them.
-What was once a strange interest soon becomes a demanding obsession that cannot be ignored.
+The Mystery of the Mountain will follow the adventure the protagonist takes discovering the reason why there are strange things are beginning to happen in the Pine Mountain range, and why it feels familiar to them.
+What was once an obscure interest eventually becomes a search for answers.

 Recent Posts